STEPHENMUCHANGA/airbnb-clone-project/README.md

 5. Payment - this endpoint handle payment transactions of users related to bookings
 6. Review system - this endpoint post and manage reviews for properties as recommended by users
 7. Data optimization endpoint - has (a) Indexing: Implement indexes for fast retrieval of frequently accessed data by users, (b) Caching: Use caching strategies to reduce database load and improve performance by users

+### API Security Overview
+#### This section provide the importance of securing backend APIs which include:
+1. REST API: Detailed documentation available through the OpenAPI standard, including endpoints for users, properties, bookings, and payments
+2. GraphQL API: Provides a flexible query language for retrieving and manipulating data
+#### The major API to be used is REST API that will secure and safeguard endpoints of the application.
+1. Users

+- GET /users/ - List all users
+- POST /users/ - Create a new user
+- GET /users/{user_id}/ - Retrieve a specific user
+- PUT /users/{user_id}/ - Update a specific user
+- DELETE /users/{user_id}/ - Delete a specific user

+2. Properties

+- GET /properties/ - List all properties
+- POST /properties/ - Create a new property
+- GET /properties/{property_id}/ - Retrieve a specific property
+- PUT /properties/{property_id}/ - Update a specific property
+- DELETE /properties/{property_id}/ - Delete a specific property

+3. Bookings

+- GET /bookings/ - List all bookings
+- POST /bookings/ - Create a new booking
+- GET /bookings/{booking_id}/ - Retrieve a specific booking
+- PUT /bookings/{booking_id}/ - Update a specific booking
+- DELETE /bookings/{booking_id}/ - Delete a specific booking

+4. Payments

+- POST /payments/ - Process a payment

+5. Reviews

+- GET /reviews/ - List all reviews
+- POST /reviews/ - Create a new review
+- GET /reviews/{review_id}/ - Retrieve a specific review
+- PUT /reviews/{review_id}/ - Update a specific review
+- DELETE /reviews/{review_id}/ - Delete a specific review